2600hz/kazoo/scripts/README.md

 An Erlang escript for cross referencing (xref) calls to remote modules.
 Set \`TO\_XREF\` to ebin paths (or use the default): \\#+BEGIN\_EXAMPLE make xref Pass: global Loading modules&#x2026; Running xref analysis&#x2026; Xref: listing undefined\_function\_calls Xref: listing undefined\_functions Done \\#+END\_SRC If there are any calls to non-existant modules, or non-exported functions, you will get errors listed here.

+## circleci-build-erlang.sh

+Fetches kerl and installs configured Erlang version (used in CircleCI)

 ## code\_checks.bash

 Checks source code files for various formatting expectations and exits if any are found. \\#+BEGIN\_EXAMPLE ./scripts/code\_checks.bash applications/crossbar/src/cb\_context.erl Check for andalso/orelse dropped lines Check for uses of module in lieu of ?MODULE Check for TAB characters Check for trailing whitespaces \\#+END\_SRC

+## `code_checks.bash`

+Checks source code for various style requirements of the project

 ## conn-to-apps.sh